“Go To Folder” is the Most Useful Mac OS X Keyboard Shortcut for Power Users

 - Hit Command+Shift+G from the OS X desktop

 Remember this keyboard shortcut.
-Whether you just like to make customizations to OS X, dig around in preference and cache files, or you want to navigate to complex directory path structures, this keyboard shortcut saves you a tremendous amount of time by allowing you to jump into paths in the Mac OS X file system without clicking around.
+Whether you just like to make customizations to OS X, dig around in preference and cache files, go deep in system folders, or you want to navigate to complex directory path structures, this keyboard shortcut saves you a tremendous amount of time by allowing you to jump into paths in the Mac OS X file system without clicking around.

 “Go To Folder” Tips